Addiction and Mental Health

 Accountability and mentoring are necessary for support and awareness.
 When we know a specific person cares to engage in the struggle with us, we are more committed and This knowledge also helps increase an individual’s level of awareness of personal responsibility.
 James 5:16a, “Confess your faults one to another, and pray one for another, that ye may be healed.”

 Church support needs to be present at whatever level is appropriate.
 The church needs to reject sin and embrace the sinner.
-Because addictions are hard to understand and/or when it involves an addictive agent which we abhor, the church may withdraw because it doesn’t understand the nature of addictions or because it is The church needs to be encouraged to support the person without condoning the behavior.
+At times it may be our tendency to withdraw because addictions can be hard to understand, however, the church family is encouraged to reach out to and support the person without condoning the behavior.
 1 Peter 4:8, “And above all things have fervent charity among yourselves: for charity shall cover the multitude of sins.”

 In some situations, discipline within the church body (see Matthew 18) is necessary for: